hheisig51/NotSoBasicArduino/README.md

 <img src="https://github.com/hheisig51/NotSoBasicArduino/blob/main/Images/Button.png?raw=true" width=500></img>

 ### Reflection
-Alright, here's the part where I admit I barely know what I'm doing.
-So, I
+Alright, here's the part where I admit I barely know what I'm doing (I do, I did this.
+So, I have to say that toggles are extremely useful.
+The ```messagePrint``` and ```buttonState``` variable were extremely useful in setting things up.
+You can even set it to work with multiple outputs, like 0, 1, 2, and 3 instead of 0 and 1.
+But, creating paths to these different switches, nesting them in `if` and `else` statements just can almost simplify everything into those layers of 0 or 1.

+Some people like to set everything up to be visually shorter, albeit more complicated.
+Personally, my cup of tea is the layers.
+Take it as you will!
+Take care.

 ## HelloFunctions